starbeamjs/starbeam/docs/DOCUMENTATION-DASHBOARD.md

 ## Recommended next arc

-After PER 7 lands, continue with **PER 8: Public infrastructure README closeout**.
+After PER 8 lands, the remaining blocked dashboard item is **PER 9: Ember documentation integration**.

-The remaining public package gap is `@starbeam/use-strict-lifecycle`, which still needs an honest README that does not promote it as first-run app-author API.
+Do not start Ember docs until the adapter surface in PR #273 has been reviewed and accepted.

-Use its theory notes and React adapter context to decide whether to frame it as a standalone React lifecycle utility, Starbeam adapter infrastructure, or both.
+If Ember stays deferred, use the dashboard as a checkpoint and decide whether to return to release prep or close the docs arc.

 ## Validation checklist